Pawn, Buy, & Sell Jewelry in New York City

 How Do You Pawn Jewelry in NYC?

 The first step in pawning any item is understanding exactly how much money you need.
 Generally speaking, pawnbrokers will loan you money based on the weight, metal type, condition, and precious stones used in your jewelry.
 If you are unaware how much your jewelry is worth you can get it appraised or have a pawnbroker provide an estimate.
 Pawn shops generally prioritize getting pure metals like gold, silver, platinum and jewelry with diamonds.
-They sometimes turn down costume jewelry or gold-plated jewelry.

 Benefits Of Buying Jewelry From Pawnbrokers

-The biggest benefit of buying jewelry from a local pawn store is the competitive pricing.
+The biggest benefit of buying jewelry from a local pawn shop is the competitive pricing.
 Let’s be straightforward, jewelry, especially jewelry that has high amounts of gold, silver, diamonds, etc. is very expensive.
 Working with a pawn shop means getting jewelry at highly competitive prices without sacrificing quality.
 Pawnbrokers know exactly what their jewelry is made out of and its value.
 You don’t have to overpay to get a great gift for a loved one or new jewelry for yourself.
-Second, to pricing, another benefit of working with a pawn store is it often more straightforward.
+Second to pricing, another benefit of working with a pawn shop it is often more straightforward.
 Going to a jewelry store can be an overwhelming experience where you feel that the salespeople might be pushing you into an over-expensive item.
 A common misconception is that pawnbrokers are selling jewelry that is a lesser quality than the jeweler down the road.
 This couldn’t be further from the truth.
-A pawnbroker has access to the same types of pieces as a jeweler, and the benefit of a pawnbroker is they often have a more diverse selection of pieces and can help you find exactly waht you are looking for.
+A pawnbroker has access to the same types of pieces as a jeweler, and the benefit of a pawnbroker is they often have a more diverse selection of pieces and can help you find exactly what you are looking for.

 Buy, Sell, & Pawn Jewelry with Paradise Pawn in the Bronx